greglandrum/rdkit-blog/posts/2020-03-30-setting-up-an-environment.md

 ---

+**Updated 24.05.2023**

 It has been tricky to contribute code or documentation to the RDKit if you're a Python programmer who doesn't want to deal with the complexities of getting an RDKit build working.
 We want to make it straightforward for people to contribute, so I'm working on some recipes to make thigs easier.
 This is the first pass at that.

 In order to fix bugs or add features in Python you need to be able to clone a local fork of the RDKit from github, modify the code in that local clone, and then run the local code in order to test it.
 The problem is that most RDKit functionality requires some binary components that need to be built from C++ and installed in the appropriate places.
 We're going to work around that problem here by copying the binary components from a recent binary distribution of the RDKit into a local clone of the RDKit repo.

 I'm going to explain each of the required steps, but the complete set of steps required is at the bottom of this post.
 Assuming that you have the prerequisites (explained directly below), I hope that these will "just work" for you, but one never knows...
 I'd like to be able to include this in the RDKit documentation, so please me know how it goes if you try the recipe out.
-Please do not add a comment to this blog post, I've created a github issue so that we have the comments in one place.
+Please do not add a comment to this blog post, I've created a [github issue](https://github.com/rdkit/rdkit/issues/3052) so that we have the comments in one place.
 If you don't have a github account, please email me your comments and I'll add them to the issue.

 # The steps explained
 At the moment this recipe only works on linux and the mac.
 I will put together a similar recipe for windows and either do a separate post or update this one.